Constructing Coherently G-invariant Modules: Abstract

 \section{Abstract}

 Let $G$ be a reductive group acting on a path algebra $kQ$ as automorphisms.
 We assume that $G$ admits a graded polynomial representation theory, and the action is polynomial.
 We describe the quiver $Q_G$ of the smash product algebra $kQ\# k[\M_G]^*$, where $\M_G$ is the associated algebraic monoid of $G$.
-We use $Q_G$-representations to construct $G$-invariant representations of $Q$.
-As an application, we construct algebraic semi-invariants on the quiver representation spaces from those $G$-invariant representations.
+We use $Q_G$-representations to construct coherently $G$-invariant modules of $Q$.
+As an application, we construct algebraic semi-invariants on the quiver representation spaces from those $G$-invariant modules.